jreeee/awccc/README.md

 ## bits and pieces

 this program will assume, that all challenges use "sharing", i.e. one anime can go on multiple challenges as i don't want to implement a check for that (yet? ever?)

+idea: mark challenges with issues via the symbol and write what went wrong into the challenge tail